The-code-giant/llm-optimizer/DOCKER_README.md

-# Cleaver Search - Docker Development Setup
+# Clever Search - Docker Development Setup

-This Docker setup provides a complete development environment for Cleaver Search with all necessary services.
+This Docker setup provides a complete development environment for Clever Search with all necessary services.

 ## 🚀 Quick Start